caramel-juni/tech-blog/_posts/2023-06-08-pfsense-troubleshooting-update-2301.md

 Here is a little guide from a nightmare I encountered whilst trying to perform a maintenance update on a pfSense router...
 I hope my pain and suffering can help someone else :').

-> DO NOT MAKE MY MISTAKE - **CREATE A BACKUP FOR YOUR PFSENSE SETTINGS AND STORE IT LOCALLY BEFORE UPDATING!!!**.
+> DO NOT MAKE MY MISTAKE - **CREATE A BACKUP FOR YOUR PFSENSE SETTINGS AND STORE IT LOCALLY BEFORE UPDATING!!!!**.

 > pfSense DOES create a backup of settings before updating, but accessing it can be problematic to say the least... (see below)